What is Robots.txt

 • Registration page, etc.

-• Never block sensitive pages by disallow directive.
+• Never block sensitive pages by disallowing directive.

 Allow directive is the third command in robots.txt.
-This directive shares the rule on what web pages a crawler should crawl.
+This directive shares the rule on which web pages a crawler should crawl.

 A robots.txt can have one or more allow directives.
-Allow directive should at least have a command.
-But, it can help crawl a web page under a sub-directory that is excluded by disallow directive.
+Allow directive should have at least one command.
+However, it can help crawl a web page under a sub-directory that is excluded by the disallow directive.

 User-agent: *